felexkuria/FelexKuria/README.md

 ### 🧠 AI Enthusiast
 - 🤖 Passionate about exploring AI/ML technologies and their applications in modern software development
-- 🌟 Interested in ethical AI implementation and machine learning integration with mobile platforms Key changes made:
+- 🌟 Interested in ethical AI implementation and machine learning integration with mobile platforms
-Added AWS logo at the beginning of the Tech Toolkit section Created a new "AI Enthusiast" section with brain emoji Added brief but impactful statements about AI/ML interests Maintained consistent spacing and formatting
-The AWS logo appears first in the Tech Toolkit to emphasize your cloud certification, followed by the new AI section to highlight your growing interest in artificial intelligence.